VltraHeaven/vltraheaven.io/content/posts/linux/pc-gaming-on-linux/index.md

 ## Linux Native Gaming
 ---

 The simplest way to experience gaming on the linux platform is without a doubt through the native Steam client.
 Fortunately, the nature of Linux makes installation trivial.
 For the uninitiated, most Linux distros takes advantage of [Package Managers](https://en.wikipedia.org/wiki/Package_manager) that manage the installation, upgrades, removal and configuration for software packages.
-If you're thinking this sounds a lot like the App Store, it should, since every app store was inspired by (and by extension is itself) the concept of a package manager.
+If you're thinking this sounds a lot like the App Store, it should, since every app store was inspired by the concept of a package manager.

 On Pop!_OS & Ubuntu derivatives we use `Aptitude` for package management.
 ```sh